factors¶

 Parameters¶

-risk_free_rate : float Annual risk-free rate for expected return mapping. market_risk_premium : float Annual equity risk premium. use_black_litterman : bool Whether to generate Black-Litterman views from factor scores. exposure_lower_bound : float Lower bound for factor exposure constraints. exposure_upper_bound : float Upper bound for factor exposure constraints.
+risk_free_rate : float Annual risk-free rate for expected return mapping. market_risk_premium : float Annual equity risk premium. score_premium : float Annualized premium per unit of composite z-score. use_black_litterman : bool Whether to generate Black-Litterman views from factor scores. view_confidence_cap : float Maximum Idzorek confidence for BL views (0–1).
+At 1.0 the posterior equals the view exactly, causing extreme concentration.
+Values 0.25–0.50 blend the view with the equilibrium prior. max_weight : float Maximum per-asset weight enforced on the optimizer when the integration injects a BL prior.
+0.0 disables the constraint. exposure_lower_bound : float Lower bound for factor exposure constraints. exposure_upper_bound : float Upper bound for factor exposure constraints.

 FactorType